1 SCOPE

 3.2 CLIENT DATA AND SYSTEM DATA ACCESS

 Client data that resides on any of our servers (internal or hosted) have extremely limited exposure and are controlled by the assigned IT team.
 Client data within the hosted application environment is placed on servers outside the demilitarized zone (DMZ) that have no access to the public Internet.
 Client data residing on our internal servers for outsourced projects is handled by our internal consultants specifically assigned to the project.
 Access to this data is limited to the staff directly responsible for client work and the IT staff responsible for managing the servers.
-All staff responsible for client data is trained in the proper management of data handling on the network and their personal computers.
+All staff responsible for client data are trained in the proper management of data handling on the network and their personal computers.

 3.4 VIRUS SCANNING